How to Start an LLC in Arizona (Step-by-Step Guide)

 You can be your own registered agent (as long as you live in Arizona).
 You can also appoint an employee.
 However many businesses prefer to contract with a professional registered agent company.
 This helps ensure compliance, and also protects the owner’s privacy, as the address of the statutory agent becomes public record once the LLC is formed.

-Both ZenBusiness and Northwest Registered Agent offer registered agent services in Arizona.
+Both Northwest Registered Agent and ZenBusiness offer registered agent services in Arizona.
 Costs are quite affordable – generally $50 to $150 per year.
 Hiring a firm ensures that everything will be handled correctly, and can also save the business owner time and hassle.
 The agent must complete a statutory agent acceptance form and must supply their physical address and some other key information to the state of Arizona.

 4